xChat/titanium-socket.io-client/README.md

 # Socket IO client v1.45

-Tested with server v1.4.5 too.
+Working with nodejs socket.io server v1.4.5.

 ## Use

 Rename socket.io_working_reformatted.js to socket.io.js and replace the socket.io.js file in the socket io client folder that you've already downloaded and included into your project.

-Will do a non re-formatted version, so it is easier to compare the differences.

 ## Disabled Compression